 The United Nations, supported by the United States, condemned the attack and pressured Britain and France to withdraw their forces.
 However, the Israeli forces remained until March 1957.
 A UN peacekeeping contingency, the first of its kind, was dispatched to the Suez Canal to ensure and oversee the withdrawal of foreign troops.
 Nasser’s victory increased his popularity, which helped him create both the Non-Aligned Movement and promote pan-Arab unity.
 He is viewed as one of the most influential Arab leaders of the 20th century.

 Raymond A. Hare, who served as ambassador throughout the Middle East, played a crucial part in mediating the UN intervention during the Suez Crisis and helped contain the escalating conflict.
 He was also on good terms with Nasser and in these excerpts provides some surprising insights on Nasser’s traits as well as Hare’s efforts to improve bilateral relations with Egypt.
 He was interviewed by Dayton Mak, beginning in July 1987.
 James O’Brien Howard was a regional Agricultural Attache of the U.S. Foreign Agriculture Service in charge of Egypt, Sudan, Syria, and Lebanon and worked on the development of the agricultural infrastructure in Egypt and talks about how his wife and family were evacuated during the Suez Crisis.
 He was interviewed by Charles Stuart Kennedy beginning in August 20, 1993.
+You can also read about the 1958 Iraqi Revolution.

 The U.S. and others evacuate as UK, France and Israel attack Egypt